uPortal-Project/uPortal/CONTRIBUTING.md

 ## Commit

 * Make commits of logical units.
 * Be sure to use the JIRA issue key in the commit message.
-This is how Jira will pick up the related commits and display them on the Jira issue.
+This is how JIRA will pick up the related commits and display them on the JIRA issue.
 * Make sure you have added the necessary tests for your changes.
 * Run _all_ the tests to assure nothing else was accidentally broken.